walkxcode/Dashboard-Icons/CONTRIBUTING.md

 ### Format

-- **SVG Format Required**: All icons must be submitted in SVG format.
+- **SVG Format Required**: All icons should be submitted in SVG format.
+If an SVG version is unavailable, a PNG version will suffice, and a WEBP version will be accordingly.
-- **Automatic PNG and WEBP Generation**: PNG and WEBP versions are generated automatically from the SVG files using the following settings:
+- **Automatic PNG and WEBP Generation**: PNG and WEBP versions are generated automatically from the SVG (or PNG) files using the following settings:
   - **Dimensions**:
     - Height: 512 pixels
     - Width: Auto (maintaining aspect ratio)